 [Note: On this web site and in my records, I have chosen to omit the correct French accent marks (e.g., grave, acute, circumflex) since I am not fluent in the French language and am using an American English keyboard.
 My apologies go out to my French-Canadian cousins!]

-Here are listings of known descendants (through six generations):
+Here are listings of known descendants (through eight generations):

 [Note: To view the Adobe Acrobat files, you will need the Adobe Acrobat Reader software.
 This can be downloaded free from http://www.adobe.com/products/acrobat/readstep2.html.
 You can download the files to your disk to view them, or use your web browser with the appropriate plug-ins.]